 The city council wants to recoup up to £17m in council tax revenue by expanding the city’s offer of purpose-built student accommodation and attract students out of private rented sector housing.

-Students are exempt from paying council tax, meaning that the council is losing out on contributions as a result of students choosing to live in in private rented accommodation instead of purpose built student housing, or PBSA.
+Students are exempt from paying council tax, meaning that the council is losing out on contributions as a result of students choosing to live in private rented accommodation instead of purpose built student housing, or PBSA.

 The provision of additional PBSA in the city centre could “support the freeing up of mainstream housing currently occupied by students”, Manchester City Council said in a report to its executive committee ahead of a meeting this week.